 During February 25032 seemed to be in the right place at the right time when it came to rescuing ailing passenger services.
 It started on February 5th when 25032 & 25035 assisted the 17.42 Lincoln - Crewe diesel multiple unit forward from Nottingham.
 Seven days (12th) later when a Class 47 failed on the 07.40 Milford Haven - Bristol at Cardiff, 25032 was available to complete the journey.
 On February 16th the 08.40 Leicester – Birmingham operated as a diesel multiple unit hauled by 25032, the booked Class 31 and coaching stock were replaced due to having no heating.
 25032 and the diesel multiple unit then worked the 10.20 Birmingham New Street - Norwich as far as Leicester, where they were replaced by a Class 31/4 and hauled stock.

 On April 7th 25032 was noted propelling an engineers train through Madeley.
+On April 21st 25032 was at Bristol Bath Road.
 On April 23rd a pair of Class 25s were noted at Chesterfield hauling the morning Arpley - Parkeston Speedlink behind 25175 & 25032.
 From the photograph below it appears that this combination of 25032 & 25175 remained together at least through May 3rd 1985, although on April 28th 25032 was noted at Crewe station with a large crane.

-25032 was noted at Warrington Bank Quay on May 22nd with a southbound speedlink freight.
+25032 was noted at Warrington Bank Quay on May 22nd with a southbound speedlink freight and later noted at Ashburys with this service.
 On May 26th 25032 assisted a failing diesel multiple unit between Parkside Jct and Warrington (a Disley - Llandudno Town service?).

 25032 was stabled at Buxton on June 9th.
 On the morning of June 25th Healey Mills commandeered 25032 to take a brake van to Knottingley, returning with two wagons and a brake van, a working normally handled by Classes 31/37.

 Mainline running took place for 25032 on July 6th, working the 04.27 St Pancras - Leicester relief.
 Two days (8th) later it worked the round trip Burton - Skegness, normally worked by pairs of Class 20s, followed on July 9th with the 06.33 Leicester - Birmingham New Street and the 08.10 Birmingham New Street - Norwich as far as March where it was replaced by a 31/4.
+From March 25032 was joined by 25095 to takeover the 6M86 Parkeston - Arpley.
 On a very wet July 15th 25032 passed through Leicester northbound with a single parcels coach.

 25032 worked the trip job that included a visit to Haymarket coal yard on September 3rd.